 Selecting "Hi" the display starts with showing "H01" blinking.
 By means of the CH+ and CH- push buttons it is possible to select the parameters; between "H01" and "H08".
-Selecting one of these parameters, by means of the DHW+ and DHW- push buttons, it is possible to see this value (not flashing).
+Selecting one of these parameters, by means of the DHW+ and DHW- push buttons, it is possible to see the past error codes (not flashing).

-Figure 126 "Hi" - History mode
+Figure 127 "Hi" - History mode